HL7/fhircast-docs/docs/specification/STU2.md

 For example, when the [`ImagingStudy-open`](../../events/imagingstudy-open) event occurs, the notification sent to a subscriber SHALL include the ImagingStudy FHIR resource.
 Hubs SHOULD send the results of an ImagingStudy FHIR read using the *_elements* query parameter, like so:  `ImagingStudy/{id}?_elements=identifier,accession` and in accordance with the [FHIR specification](https://www.hl7.org/fhir/search.html#elements).

-A Hub MUST NOT support the *_elements* query parameter; a subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.
+A Hub may not support the *_elements* query parameter; a subscriber SHALL gracefully handle receiving a full FHIR resource in the context of a notification.

 Each defined event in the standard event catalog SHALL be defined in the following format.